Table of content

 So, is it still worth it to make a social media app if you don’t have a Big brother like Instagram behind your back and build everything from scratch?
 The answer is – definitely yes.

-This will be the first thing I’ll touch in this article, I’ll try to give you the comprehensive answer why makeing a social media app worth your time and resourses.
+This will be the first thing I’ll touch on in this article, I’ll try to give you a comprehensive answer to why making a social media app is worth your time and resources.
 You’ll also get to know:

-- How to make a social media app in 6 steps?
+• How to make a social media app in 7 steps

-- How much does ot cost to build a social media app?
+• How much does it cost to build a social media app

 So let’s dive in!

-People worldwide spend 2 hours and 25 minutes per day on social media.
-Speaking about the U.S specifically, the average daily time spent with social media is 2 hours 3 minutes.
-While the Philippines beat everyone and the average time spent on social media per day there is 3 hours 53 minutes.
+People worldwide spend 2 hours and 31 minutes per day on social media.
+Speaking about the US specifically, the average daily time spent on social media is 2 hours and 3 minutes.
+The Philippines beat everyone, and the average time spent on social media per day there is 3 hours 53 minutes.

-Why do I give you all these numbers?
+Why do we give you all these numbers?
 Because they best represent reality.
 People like spending time on social media, and today's market aims for tools that would satisfy this need.

-I can't ignore the fact that the Coronavirus pandemic influenced people's digital behavior.
-There was a huge study by GlobalWebIndex, and they found that more than 40% of internet users started to spend more time on social media in recent months.
+And we can't ignore the fact that the Coronavirus pandemic influenced people's digital behavior for good.
+Many Internet users started to spend more time on social media after that time.

 Putting all things together, building a social media app is a good idea as the market is full of potential users.

-How to Make a Social Media App Right?
+How to Make a Social Media App in 7 Key Steps

-The idea of a product/market fit points to the scenario where startups are delivering the right product that resonates with its target market.
-Startups should embark on a step-by-step process to meet users' needs.
+The idea of a product/market fit points to the scenario where startups deliver the right product that resonates with their target market.
+Startups should embark on a step-by-step process to identify the right product/market fit for their ideas.

 When building a social media app, startups should be flexible with their approach, as the final product that becomes a wild success can be different from the original ideas.
 Companies like Instagram and Twitter found success by continually adapting until they found the right product/market fit.

-Startups can also learn from how Whatsapp changes from a simple tool for setting status, to a full-blown messenger only after Apple introduced push-notifications.
+Startups can also learn from how WhatsApp changed from a simple tool for setting status to a full-blown messenger only after Apple introduced push notifications.
 The idea is that a social media app has to evolve continuously based on factors that influence user behaviors.

-Finding the right market and target audience during the early stage can be overwhelming.
+Finding the right product/market fit during the early stage can be overwhelming.
 However, startups can rely on a proven strategy, where the app is designed to target a particular group.
 When the app shows success for a group, the same approach is replicated for another.

 Building a social media app isn’t about coding and deploying the app to end-users.
 A great part of its success is due to getting market research done right.
 Before building the app, startups need to size up their competitors, particularly on strategies that take them to the top.